Improving sampling by modifying the effective diffusion: Thermodynamic integration

 In this section, we briefly review thermodynamic integration, and describe how this was implemented to run the numerical experiment in Section~\ref{sec:MALA_numerics}.
 This section is based on~\cite[Chapter~3]{lelievre_2010}.

 Thermodynamic integration is based on the following identity:

 where the mean force~$F'$ is defined in~\eqref{eq:mean_force}, and the values of~$z_{\rm min},z_{\rm max}$ are set by the practitioner.
 Ideally, these values define an interval such that the typical values of the collective variable lie in it.
-The integral on the right-hand side of~\eqref{eq:TI_identity} is typically approximated by a left-Riemann rule, using a grid of~$N_z$ evenly spaced point in the interval~$[z_{\rm min},z_{\rm max}]$:
+The integral on the right-hand side of~\eqref{eq:TI_identity} is for instance approximated by a midpoint rule, using a grid of~$N_z$ evenly spaced point in the interval~$[z_{\rm min},z_{\rm max}]$: